robomq/robomq.io/docs/STOMP.md

 	client = new Client(server, port, login, passcode, vhost);

 After that, producer can send messages to a particular destination.
+The third parameter of `send()` function is message headers.
 In this example, it is a queue bound to the default exchange, but it can be replaced by other types of destinations to perform the corresponding messaging.
 The *Message destinations* section elaborates it.

-	client.send(destination, message);
+	client.send(destination, message, null);

 At last, producer will disconnect with the [robomq.io](http://www.robomq.io) broker.